-|Responsible Officer||Senior Research Analyst, Research and Enterprise|
+|Responsible officer||Senior Research Analyst, Research and Enterprise|

 It is the University Council’s desire to encourage and reward innovative research work within the University which leads to the creation of Intellectual Property.
-To encourage such research, the Council believes that the University should share the financial benefits obtained from commercial exploitation of Intellectual Property owned by the University among the staff members involved in its creation, the relevant University Department and the University itself.
+To encourage such research, the Council believes that the University should share the financial benefits obtained from commercial exploitation of Intellectual Property owned by the University among the staff members involved in its creation, the relevant University department and the University itself.

 The purpose of this Policy is to underpin these principles.

-To facilitate the creation and protection of commercially valuable Intellectual Property, a staff member should immediately advise the Director, Research and Enterprise when research activity generates results that are novel and have potential commercial applicability.
+- To facilitate the creation and protection of commercially valuable Intellectual Property, a staff member should immediately advise the Director, Research and Enterprise when research activity generates results that are novel and have potential commercial applicability.
 The Director, Research and Enterprise will make the final decision on commercial applicability, and, where appropriate, will initiate formal procedures to protect Intellectual Property.
-Any costs involved will be paid by the University but may be recovered subsequently pursuant to section 5 below.
+Any costs involved will be paid by the University but may be recovered subsequently pursuant to clause 5 below.

 2. General principle